 Vertical integration is a process which is undertaken by the company to improve its control over the supply chain and give a better managed, more efficient and highly controlled supply chain.
 It mainly involves the parent company as well as its vendors and customers.

-1) Backward vertical integration –
+1) Backward vertical integration

 In order to approach this subject, let’s take a short look into one of the most powerful companies in Poland, TAURON Group.
 Being one of the largest companies in the country as well as one of the leading energy holding in Central and Eastern Europe, TAURON Group is operating in all main areas of energy market.
 The focus business of the group consists in coal mining, electricity and heat generation, distribution and supply.
 The largest distributor and retailer in the country and the second largest domestic producer of energy is considered TAURON Polska Group.